-To help address any concerns you may have, DSC will provide you, and your immediate family members, with complimentary identity theft monitoring services for 24 months offered through Equifax.
-The enclosed sheet provides instructions for enrollment in the Equifax Credit WatchTM Gold and Equifax Child Monitoring Package services.
+To help address any concerns you may have, MCC will provide you with complimentary credit monitoring and identity theft protection services for 24 months offered through Equifax.
+The enclosed sheet provides instructions for enrollment in these Equifax Credit WatchTM Gold services.